 Anyway, if you own the tubes, and have free access to the open ends that poke into your country, you can essentially nail lids over them by switching off the Border Gateway Protocol routes that let stuff reach you through the tubes.
-All of Syria's IP address blocks became unreachable.
-Nothing goes in or out.
+Which is what Syriatel did, making all of Syria's IP address blocks unreachable.
+Nothing went in or out.

 In the above two cases, we're dealing with what, in science-fiction novels, might be some strange future iteration of the military-industrial complex, where regime and commerce are bound by blood and the cycle has come all the way back around to medieval ruling Houses in the satellite-powered Weird Present.